Geoshy/Best_Selling_Video_Games_Project/ReadMe.md

 ![alt text](Figs/P1.PNG)
 ---
 **4.2.
-Transform tables unto power query for cleaning and preparing structure the data:**
+Transform tables Into power query for cleaning and preparing structure the data:**
 ![alt text](Figs/P2.PNG)
 ---
 ## **5. Claening & Preparing The Data In Power Query:**